Bingen am Rhein: Bingen 2008 State Garden Show

 Bingen was from 18 April to 19 October 2008 host for the Rhineland-Palatinate State Garden Show.
 The event was held along a 2.8 km stretch of the Rhine waterfront on 24 ha of exhibition area.
 With 1.3 million visitors, the expected number of 600,000 was greatly exceeded.

+In 2029, Bingen will participate in the Federal Garden Show which takes place along the Rhine from Bingen to Koblenz.